VMware

 As with any major update or transition, there are a few considerations and potential limitations to keep in mind when switching from vSphere Update Manager (VUM) to vSphere Lifecycle Manager (vLCM):

-1. Cluster-Based Management: While the cluster-centric approach of vLCM enhances consistency across hosts, it does mean that individual host management is not possible. vLCM applies desired images and updates at the cluster level, so it’s less flexible than VUM if you need to manage hosts individually.
+1. Cluster-Based Management: The cluster-centric approach of vLCM means consistency across hosts, it does mean that individual host management is not possible. vLCM applies desired images and updates at the cluster level, so it’s less flexible than VUM if you need to manage hosts individually.

 2. Limited Baseline Functionality: vLCM does not support baseline groups like VUM does.
-This change might require a shift in how you’ve traditionally managed updates and patches.
+This change might require how you’ve managed updates and patches.
 You can still check compliance against existing attached baselines, but vLCM won’t allow you to create new ones.

 3. Requirement for vSphere 7 or Higher: vSphere Lifecycle Manager was introduced in vSphere 7.
 So, you can’t use it if you’re running an older version of vSphere.
 You would need to plan an upgrade of your entire environment to vSphere 7 or higher to take advantage of vLCM.